Elizabeth Fernandez

 Elizabeth Fernandez, Science Writer

 Elizabeth Fernandez is an award-winning science writer who writes on the interface between science and society and the hard sciences.
-You can see her writing on Big Think, Forbes.com, Freethink, Sky & Telescope, and BioLogos.
+You can see her writing in Nautilus, Big Think, Physics Magazine, Sky & Telescope, the MIT Technology Review, Symmetry Magazine, Space.com, Forbes.com, Freethink, and BioLogos.
 She also has a PhD in astrophysics, hosted and produced six seasons (100 episodes) of SparkDialog Podcasts, a podcast on science and society, and has a passion for interfaith relations, working with people from many countries and backgrounds promoting dialog between faiths.

 She can be contacted at Elizabeth (AT) SparkDialog (dot) com.